 The Great Resignation: The C-Suite Impact

-Significant changes to recent employment rates have forced employers to re-evaluate their approach to staff retention and the factors that influence longevity and strength in a workforce.
+Significant changes to recent employment rates have forced employers to re-evaluate their approach to retention and the factors that influence longevity in a workforce.
 The Great Resignation, in which millions of people are leaving their jobs in search of better lifestyles, has caused upheaval in almost every industry, creating large gaps in talent and production, while impacting budgets and company morale.

 Amrop data shows that after its hard hit on the USA, The Great Resignation is now impacting a vast European territory, causing smaller countries to take note of retention lessons learnt in the US., also notes that Europe’s demographical factors are impacting the job market, as the Baby Boomers are all exiting quite simultaneously – “this is especially apparent in Germany, we see this everywhere now, and have to get creative about it” says Farin.